Magnetohydrodynamics: Structures in MHD systems

 the solar corona are thought to be between a few meters and a few kilometers in thickness, which is quite thin compared to the magnetic domains (which are thousands to hundreds of thousands of kilometers across).
 Another example is in the Earth's magnetosphere, where current sheets separate topologically distinct domains, isolating most of the Earth's ionosphere from the solar wind.

 Waves

-The wave modes derived using MHD plasma theory are called magnetohydrodynamic waves or MHD waves.
-In general there are three MHD wave modes:
+The wave modes derived using the MHD equations are called magnetohydrodynamic waves or MHD waves.
+There are three MHD wave modes that can be derived from the linearized ideal-MHD equations for a fluid with a uniform and constant magnetic field: